MrWater98/FineGrainedFuzz/README.md

 ## Notice

-This project is derived from [https://github.com/bu-icsg/ProcessorFuzz](https://github.com/bu-icsg/ProcessorFuzz)
+This project is partially derived from ProcessorFuzz.